Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/06-jwt/02-user-create/01-user-create.md

 <hr />

 ### usercontroller.js
-We'll need to add some code in our `usercontroller.js` file.
+If you haven't already, create a new file inside the `controllers` folder and call it `usercontroler.js`.
+We'll need to add some code to that file.
 Note: if Lebowski isn't your style, enter in your own flavor for the string values:

 ```js